datacamp-content/courses-introduction-to-shell/chapter2.md

 *** =instructions

-- Look at the manual page for `tail`.
+Look at the manual page for `tail`, and then use that command to display all *but* the first six lines of `seasonal/spring.csv`.
-- What flags would you give to `tail` to have it display the *first* 6 lines of a file in reverse order?

-FIXME: MCQ for `tail -r -n +6`

 *** =hint